ukneutron/ukneutron.github.io/early_career.md

 ## Do I count as Early Career?

-An Early Career Researcher is anyone within 12 years of the award of their PhD.
+An Early Career Researcher is anyone within 12 years of the award of their final degree (PhD/Masters/BSc/etc.).
+This includes current PhD students and those on alternative academic career paths (such as Research Software Engineers)

 ## Abstract submission